kubemod/kubemod/README.md

 ModRules are not limited to the above use cases, nor are they limited to those Kubernetes resource types.

-ModRules can be developed to target any Kubernetes object, including Custom Resource objects.
+ModRules can be developed to target any Kubernetes resource object, including Custom Resource objects.
 The `match` section of a ModRule is not limited to metadata -- you can build complex match criteria against any part of the resource object.

 ## Gotchas

-When multiple ModRules match the same object, all of the ModRule patches are executed against the object in an indeterminate order.
+When multiple ModRules match the same resource object, all of the ModRule patches are executed against the object in an indeterminate order.

 This is by design.